middo1/snbank/README.md

-# snbank 2.0
+# snbank
-This is a bank console app strictly for staffs with a bit more functionality and modularity
+This is a bank console app strictly for staffs

-# Features of snbank 2.0
+# Features of snbank

 --> Easy Account registration

 --> Easy access to customers details

---> Things would just make more sense